‘Unusual activity’ on your account

 Naturally, you contact the supplier.
 They inform you that your partner said you would be sending money for something that isn't the laptop to your PayPal account address.

-Unfortunately, you learn that you may be liable for the money since the supplier actually delivered the laptop to your PayPal account address.
-It leaves you out of pocket.
-Again.
+Unfortunately, you learn that you may be liable for the money since the supplier actually delivered merchandise to your PayPal account address – leaving you out of pocket.